Geranium viscosissimum: Distribution

 This herbaceous perennial plant is native to the Northwestern United States, California, and Nevada, including in the Great Basin and Rocky Mountains regions; and to Western Canada, including in the Canadian Rockies.

-Habitats it is found in include yellow pine forest, northern juniper woodland, lowland to higher elevation meadows, and wetland-riparian zones; from 3300–8200 ft in elevation.
+Habitats it is found in include ponderosa pine forest, northern juniper woodland, lowland to higher elevation meadows, and wetland-riparian zones; from 3300–8200 ft in elevation.

 Description

 Geranium viscosissimum is a large, clumped 0.5–3 ft tall perennial wild geranium.
 The stem, leaves, and flower stalks are covered with sticky hairs.
-The right-green leaves are dissected, many-toothed, and deeply-lobed.
+The bright-green leaves are dissected, many-toothed, and deeply-lobed.

 Its bloom period is April to September, depending on elevation and latitude.
 It has saucer-shaped, pink-to-purple flowers measuring 1.5 in with reddish-purple lines on the petals.
 They occur in an open cluster near the top of strong, branching and leafy flower stalks, which are 1–2 ft tall.